zhangjianweibj/prometheus-libvirt-exporter/README.md

 [![Lint Go Code](https://github.com/inovex/prometheus-libvirt-exporter/actions/workflows/lint.yml/badge.svg)](https://github.com/inovex/prometheus-libvirt-exporter/actions/workflows/lint.yml)

 A prometheus-[libvirt](https://libvirt.org/)-exporter for host and vm metrics exposed for prometheus, written in Go with pluggable metric collectors.
-By default, this exporter listens on TCP port 9000, Path '/metrics', to expose metrics.
+By default, this exporter listens on TCP port 9177, path '/metrics', to expose metrics.

+This exporter is built upon the [go-libvirt](https://github.com/digitalocean/go-libvirt) package developed by DigitalOcean.
+It offers a pure Go interface for interacting with Libvirt, leveraging the RPC interface provided by Libvirt.
+For detailed information about the Go bindings used, you can refer to the [Libvirt API reference](https://libvirt.org/html/index.html).

 # Building and running